Research Excellence Fund (REF) - Infrastructure Enhancement Grants (IE)

-- Achievement of the University strategic plan
+- Contribution to the achievement of the University and strategic plans.

-- Matching funds are not required; however evidence of a departmental commitment to the project needs to be clear in the proposal, as well as reasoning for a lack of cost share
+- Matching funds are not required; however evidence of a departmental commitment to the project needs to be clear in the proposal, as well as reasoning for a lack of cost share.

 Note: equipment that will be placed in a University-recognized core facility should be noted in the proposal and will be given priority in the review process.

 All proposals must include a completed Required Elements Checklist—IE to ensure all necessary documents have been submitted.
 Please review this checklist prior to writing your proposal as it explains the requirements and page limits.
 With an expectation of a heavy volume of submission for this competition, please adhere to all guidelines including the proposal format.